charmoniumQ/wf-reg-test/docs/plan.md

 - [ ] 2023-01-16 Rerun failed experiments
 - [ ] 2023-01-23 Get >30% pass on Nextflow, >10% on Snakemake, get at least 10 datapoints for each year from 2015 -- 2022.
-- [ ] 2023-01-30 Finish draft (based on NCSA Delta Proposal and ICSE NIER)
+- [ ] 2023-01-30 Finish draft (based on SC'S Delta Proposal and ICSE NIER)
 - [ ] 2023-02-06 Deadline to submit

 # Draft outline